 Wearing a tie is the ubiquitous sign of a man dressing up.
 It’s what you don before a job interview, a formal event, a wedding—and if you don’t know how to tie one yourself, it’s only going to add to the stress of preparing for the affair.
 That’s why it’s essential to learn some knot-tying skills so that when a big moment comes, you’ll be ready.
-Here are the most common types of tie knots you need to know!
+Here's a guide to all the different types of tie knots you need to know!

 The Starting Position